 On top of that, Qianmen presents an opportunity to get acquainted with Beijing’s famous hutong, which are small housing blocks that mix together residential and commercial living within narrow alleyways that lead to central courtyards.
 In them, you’ll find everything you’ll need for the perfect stay from small grocery stores to restaurants serving some of best food in Beijing.

 Attractions in & around Qianmen: Forbidden City, Tiananmen Square, Temple of Heaven, Dar Shi Lar, China Railway Museum, Lao She Teahouse, Qianmen Quanjude Duck Restaurant

 Recommended hotels in Qianmen

-As the Qianmen area is relatively small in comparison to most of the neighbourhoods covered here, there’s a much more limited selection of accommodations both in terms of quality and quantity.
+As the Qianmen area is relatively small in comparison to most of the Beijing neighbourhoods covered here, there’s a much more limited selection of accommodations both in terms of quality and quantity.

 Most of the best places to stay fall within the upper-budget to mid-range categories.
 There’s also a handful of hostels & guesthouses though the quality can be a little hit or miss.

 - pentahotel Beijing: Located on the eastern edge of Qianmen close to the Chongwenmen Subway Station, this budget-friendly hotel features bright, simple and relatively spacious rooms.

 - The Emperor Qianmen Beijing: A stylish water-themed design hotel situated within a hutong in the heart of the Qianmen area.
 Extra amenities like a rooftop pool with amazing views of Beijing really take this property to the next level.
 Tiananmen Square is just 15 minutes north by foot.

 - New World Beijing Hotel: Straddling the (unclear) borderline between Wangfujing and Qianmen, this fantastic mid-range hotel deserves a second mention for its spacious modern rooms and superb amenities.
 Taking a relaxing dip in the luxurious indoor pool or sipping a cocktail on the rooftop terrace will prove to be one of your favourite experiences during your stay in Beijing.

 ✓ Best district to stay to experience ancient Chinese culture & traditional cuisine